oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 **IMPORTANT:** During the container startup, five files with the name  `asm_disk0[1-5].img` will be created under `/oradata`.
 If the files are already present, then they will not be recreated.
 These files can be used for ASM storage in Oracle RAC containers.

-**NOTE**: Expose the directory to a container that has at least 60 GB.
+**NOTE**: Place the directory in a container that has at least 60 GB.
 In the preceding example, we are using `/scratch/stage/rac-storage/$ORACLE_DBNAME`.
 Change these values according to your environment.
 Inside the container, the directory will be `/oradata`.
-Do not change this.
+Do not change this value.

 In the preceding example, we use **192.168.17.0/24** as the subnet for the NFS server.
 You can change the subnet values according to your environment.